open-and-sustainable/prismaid/docs/download-tool.md

 ### Output

 Papers will be downloaded to the current working directory by default.
 Each paper is saved with a filename derived from its URL.
+Additionally, a download results file (`[filename]_download.csv`) is created containing all URLs with their download status, error reasons (if any), and resulting filenames.

 ## Zotero Integration